Individual Therapy

 Our work is collaborative and conversational.

 We look at patterns — where they began, how they once protected you, and how they may be limiting you now.
-We also pay attention to your nervous system, not just your thoughts — noticing how your body learned to brace, anticipate, or adapt in order to stay safe in relationships.
+We also pay attention to your nervous system, not just your thoughts, by noticing how your body learned to brace, anticipate, or adapt in order to stay safe.

 Sometimes we go deep.
 Sometimes we zoom out.
 Sometimes we laugh.
 Sometimes we sit quietly with something that finally has space.
 Sometimes the work is practical, and sometimes it touches something deeper about who you are and what your life is asking of you.